sim-daas/ros2_deepstream/README.md

-# README: Robot Simulation with ROS2, Gazebo, and NVIDIA DeepStream
+# Robot Simulation with ROS2, Gazebo, and NVIDIA DeepStream

 This project demonstrates a cutting-edge robot simulation integrating **ROS2**, **Gazebo**, and **NVIDIA DeepStream**.
 The setup supports advanced tracking and computer vision tasks using **DeepStream** within a ROS2-based control framework.